0zoon0/SelfBalancedRobot/README.md

 The source code used is taken from here http://86.84.251.44/cgi-bin/yabr.cgi  (another open source similar project).

 The mobile app used to control it is called Bluetooth RC Controller.

+The very first thing to check is the MPU6050 address.
+It could be 0x68 or 0x69.
+You have to adapt the following line int gyro_address = 0x68; to correct value.

+Then you need to adapt int acc_calibration_value = -235; .
+To get your value you can use YABR_hardware_test code.
+Upload it to your robot, place it vertically on the table.
+It should not move at all - don't hold it with your hands.
+I used to place it on the corner of the table resting on the frame between the wheels.
+Run the code YABR_hardware_test, it will do a hardware check, and will display calibration value if your gyro has been found.
+Remember that value and put it into robot code before uploading it.